 Instead of a freestanding range, use a separate cooktop and oven.
 The wall oven can be placed at any height, but to make it universal the center rack of the oven should line up with the countertop height so anyone can use it without problem.
 In both cases, make sure the controls are in the front and have easy-to-read panels.

 A typical dishwasher opens outward, not leaving much room for maneuverability.
 You can now purchase dish drawers to be installed at any height and that are great for small loads of dishes.
-A good height for accessibility is to mount the dish drawer about 6 to 9 inches above the finished floor.
+A good height for accessibility is to mount the dish drawer about six to nine inches above the finished floor.

 Forget the above-the-range microwave.
 No one can ever reach to clean it out, anyway.
 The best universal idea is to go back to the freestanding microwave either installed into the lower cabinets or placed on one of the lower countertops.